 ICSR’s latest paper identifies key factors that make de-radicalisation and counter-radicalisation programmes more effective.
+It can be accessed here.

 Written by Professor Hamed El Said, it examines the approaches of eight Muslim-majority states that have developed ‘soft’ strategies to counter and prevent jihadist radicalisation.